-- Experienced responsibility for outcomes
+- Feeling responsible for outcomes

 - Knowledge of the actual results

-Employee retention strategies
+8 employee retention strategies

-Strong hiring, training, and onboarding programs
+1. Strong hiring, training, and onboarding programs

 During the hiring process, your job descriptions should cover bases like: Can they expect training?
 What motivating factors should they have?
 What kind of soft skills are you looking for?

 Let’s not forget about the onboarding process.
 As you onboard employees, don’t leave them alone with a large packet of information to read through.
 Poor onboarding and training are some of the top reasons why new employees quit early.
-As many as 76% of new employees want on-the-job training.

-Competitive compensation and benefits
+2. Competitive compensation and benefits

-“The challenge in retaining them as employees is creating a job structure in which they do not have to rearrange the things they like to do around their work responsibilities,” explains Yuvi Alpert, founder and CEO of direct-to-consumer jewelry brand Noémie.
+“The challenge in retaining them as employees is creating a job structure in which they do not have to rearrange the things they like to do around their work responsibilities,” says Yuvi.

-“By being creative with our PTO, we can ensure that our business is a part of their lifestyle, and not something that gets in the way of it,” he adds.
+“By being creative with our PTO, we can ensure that our business is a part of their lifestyle and not something that gets in the way of it,” Yuvi said.

-Employee recognition programs
+3. Employee recognition programs

 Everyone likes to be recognized for their positive contributions.
 As an employer, you can leverage the need for recognition to ensure your employees feel valued and appreciated.

-Conduct exit interviews
+4. Conduct exit interviews

 - What prompted you to seek a new position?

 - How satisfied were you with the company culture?